 Scriptures that indicate Christians will be rewarded for the good deeds they did while they were on Earth include 1 Corinthians 3:14, in which Paul says to the Christians in the church in Corinth, “If anyone’s work . . . endures, he will receive a reward,” and Revelation 22:12, in which Jesus Christ states that He will “give to every one according to his work.”
 Likewise, 2 Corinthians 5:10 and Matthew 6:19-20 suggest that the rewards Christians will receive in eternity will be determined by their good deeds while they were on Earth.

 As to whether or not good deeds are necessary to assure salvation, how could anyone know the amount or extent of such deeds that are necessary to remain saved?
 God has not provided a standard that tells us when or if our good deeds would be sufficient for us to have eternal life.
 Therefore, if good deeds are necessary to have eternal salvation, no one could be certain if they have done enough.
-In contrast, scripture passages such as 1 John 5:11-12 state that we can know that we have eternal salvation.
+This would contradict scriptures such as 1 John 5:11-12.
+This scripture indicates that we can know that we have eternal salvation, as follows,

 Biblical teaching affirms that, if we have genuinely trusted in Jesus Christ as our Savior, the focus of our lives will be changed.
-If we do not have a persistent desire to follow the teachings of Christ, we probably have not been saved.
-The crucial evidence of our salvation is the desire to follow the teachings of Christ, because even genuine Christians will experience many failures.
-Scriptures such as James 2:14-19, Matthew 7:20, and Ephesians 2:8-10 provide support for the belief that good works are outward evidence of a person’s faith, rather than a specific requirement that is necessary for a person to have eternal salvation.
+If we do not have an ongoing desire to follow the teachings of Christ, we probably have not been saved.
+The crucial evidence of our salvation is the desire to follow the teachings of Christ, although even genuine Christians will experience many failures.
+Scriptures such as James 2:14-19, Matthew 7:20, and Ephesians 2:8-10 provide support for the belief that good works are outward evidence of a person’s faith, rather than a requirement that is necessary for a person to have eternal salvation.

 In reference to Ephesians 2:8-10, James R. White says on page 151 of his book entitled The Roman Catholic Controversy,